greg0ire/SonataMediaBundle/Resources/doc/reference/creating_a_provider_class.rst

 * *create*: displays only one input text representing the video identifier;

-* *edit*: displays all information about the media: the edit form should not be used to edit the metadata information as the metadata is only used internally by the provider class.
+* *edit*: displays all the information about the media: the edit form should not be used to edit the metadata information as the metadata is only used internally by the provider class.